Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 }
 ```

-With the help of moko-resources, resources can be declared in the shared module and accessed via built-in methods.
-These methods are platform-dependant but can be encapsulated furthermore using expected and actual declarations in order to offer a platform-independent way to access resources.
+moko-resources provides built-in methods to access shared resources.
+These methods are platform-dependant but can be encapsulated furthermore using expected and actual declarations to streamline the API for accessing resources.

 ```
 // shared